zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

       sessions.
 The size is 32 bytes.
 Custom claim with a value is encoded as byte string.

-    - **Software components**: Optional, recommended claim.
+    - **Software components**: Optional, but required in order to be compliant with the PSA-SM.
 It represents the software state of the system.
 The value of the claim is an array of CBOR map entries, with one entry per software component within the device.
 Each map contains multiple claims that describe evidence about the details of the software component.

+    - **No software measurements**: Optional, but required if no software component claims are made.
+In the event that the implementation does not contain any software measurements then it is mandatory to include this claim to indicate this is a deliberate state.
+Custom claim with a value encoded as an unsigned integer set to 1.

+Each software component claim can include the following properties.
+Any property that is not optional must be included:

     - **Measurement type**: Optional claim.
 It represents the role of the software component.
 Value is encoded as short(!) text string.